Enclavely/tailor/readme.txt

 * Developer: Cleaned up SCSS project.

 = 1.2.8 =
-* Added check to ensure post archives and the posts page cannot be Tailored.
+* Added: check to ensure post archives and the posts page cannot be Tailored.

 = 1.2.7 =
-* Added RTL support.
+* Added: RTL support.

 = 1.2.6 =
-* Added device-specific visibility setting to rows, columns, grids and grid items under General settings tab.
+* Added: device-specific visibility setting to rows, columns, grids and grid items under General settings tab.
-* Fixed image and gallery controls breaking when adding small images (credit: dtbaker).
+* Fixed: image and gallery controls breaking when adding small images (credit: dtbaker).
-* Improved background image/color settings.
+* Improved: background image/color settings.

 = 1.2.5 =
-* Added compatibility for the Yoast SEO plugin.
+* Added: compatibility for the Yoast SEO plugin.

 = 1.2.4 =
-* Added resource links to the admin settings page.
+* Added: resource links to the admin settings page.
-* Added Google Maps API key setting.
+* Added: Google Maps API key setting.
-* Updated CSS to ensure pseudo-elements use double colon notation.
+* Improved: CSS to ensure pseudo-elements use double colon notation.

 = 1.2.3 =
-* Fixed element drag-drop ghost image disappearing when dragging on Chrome.
+* Fixed: element drag-drop ghost image disappearing when dragging on Chrome.

 = 1.2.2 =
-* Minor improvements to the display of the 'Tailor this ..'
+* Improved: display of the 'Tailor this ..'
 Admin Bar link.

 = 1.2.1 =
-* Removed 'Tailor this ..'
+* Removed: 'Tailor this ..'
 Admin Bar link from archive pages (credit: BinaryMoon).

 = 1.2.0 =
-* Changed container behaviour so that they do not collapse when only one child element remains (excludes row/column layouts).
+* Changed: container behaviour so that they do not collapse when only one child element remains (excludes row/column layouts).
 [Learn more about this change](http://www.andrewworsfold.com/2016/06/26/working-with-containers/).
-* Fixed custom CSS not appearing within template previews.
+* Fixed: custom CSS not appearing within template previews.
-* Fixed breaking of tab order after tab renaming.
+* Fixed: breaking of tab order after tab renaming.

 = 1.1.3 =
-* Updated device preview and media query settings to be in line with the WordPress Customizer (i.e., Desktop, Tablet and Mobile sizes).
+* Improved: device preview and media query settings to be in line with the WordPress Customizer (i.e., Desktop, Tablet and Mobile sizes).
 [Learn more about this change](http://www.andrewworsfold.com/2016/06/25/device-previews/).

 = 1.1.2 =
-* Added growl notification and UI styles to help instruct new users to drag elements and templates onto the page.
+* Added: growl notification and UI styles to help instruct new users to drag elements and templates onto the page.

 = 1.1.1 =
-* Added additional filters for developers to disable panels and elements.
+* Added: additional filters for developers to disable panels and elements.

 = 1.1 =
-* Added admin options for hiding the CSS and JavaScript editors.
+* Added: admin options for hiding the CSS and JavaScript editors.
-* Added admin option for hiding the Attributes panel (contained within the Edit modal window).
+* Added: admin option for hiding the Attributes panel (contained within the Edit modal window).
-* Changed scripts and styles to only load on Tailored pages.
+* Improved: scripts and styles to only load on Tailored pages.
-* Removed dynamic text domain function.
+* Removed: dynamic text domain function.

 = 1.0.1 =
-* Added fallback functions for PHP 5.4.x.
+* Added: fallback functions for PHP 5.4.x.

 = 1.0.0 =
 * Initial release.